Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ```bash
 commit-boost init --config cb-config.toml
 ```
-This will create up to three files:
+This will create two files:
 - `cb.docker-compose.yml` which contains the full setup of the Commit-Boost services.
 - `.cb.env` with local env variables, including JWTs for modules, only created if the Signer Service is enabled.
-- `target.json` which enables dynamic discovery of services for metrics scraping via Prometheus, only created if metrics are enabled.

 ## Start